 Summarize within

-The tool is part of geometric_analysis.py.

-This tool overlays a polygon layer with another layer to summarize the number of points, length of the lines, or area of the polygons within each polygon, and calculate attribute field statistics about those features within the polygons.
+Outline: it overlays a polygon layer with another layer to summarize the number of points, length of the lines, or area of the polygons within each polygon, and calculate attribute field statistics about those features within the polygons.

+Source: this tool is part of geometric_analysis.py.

+Description:

-It is composed of one arcpy tool and has the following workflow:
+This tool is composed of one arcpy tool and has the following workflow:

 arcpy.analysis.SummarizeWithin(in_polygons, in_sum_features, out_feature_class, {keep_all_polygons}, {sum_fields})

+Summarize within [link]

 This tool works by using two input features and stacking them on top of each other.
 After stacking these layers, you peer down through the stack and count the number input summary features that fall within the input polygons.
 Not only can you count the number of features, but you can also calculate simple statistics about the attributes of the input summary features, such as sum, mean, minimum, maximum, and so on.

 Calculate proximity

-The tool is part of geometric_analysis.py.

-This tool calculates, for each cell, the Euclidean distance to the closest source.
+Outline: it calculates, for each cell, the Euclidean distance to the closest source.

+Source: this tool is part of geometric_analysis.py.

+Description:

-It is composed of one arcpy tool and has the following workflow:
+This tool is composed of one arcpy tool and has the following workflow:

 EucDistance(inSourceData, maxDistance, cellSize, outDirectionRaster)

+Euclidean distance [link]

 This tool works with both feature class and raster.
 So, the input source data can be a feature class or raster.

 When the input source data is a raster, the set of source cells consists of all cells in the source raster that have valid values.
 Cells that have NoData values are not included in the source set.
 The value 0 is considered a legitimate source.
 A source raster can be created using the extraction tools.
 When the input source data is a feature class, the source locations are converted to a raster internally before performing the analysis.